David Greilsammer: Biography

 David Greilsammer is the eldest of five brothers, and lives nowadays between Paris, Geneva and Medellín.
-He studied at the Juilliard School in New York City, as a student of pianist Yoheved Kaplinsky.
+His brother Michael Greilsammer is a professional violinist.
+David Greilsammer studied at the Juilliard School in New York City, as a student of pianist Yoheved Kaplinsky.
 At Juilliard, he received a Bachelor and Master’s degree, and later on he studied with American pianist Richard Goode, in New York.

 In 2004, David Greilsammer made his debut at Lincoln Center in New York, in a performance that was praised by The New York Times.
 He then signed his first recording contract with Vanguard Records, releasing his first album, dedicated to Mozart's Early Piano Concertos, which he played and conducted.
 It is at that period of his life that he started appearing also as a conductor, in addition to his engagements as pianist.
 Shortly after his first album was released, David Greilsammer started performing in a variety of concert halls and festivals internationally as pianist and conductor, like the Wigmore Hall in London, Suntory Hall in Tokyo, Théâtre du Châtelet in Paris, and the Forbidden City Theatre in Beijing.

 In 2006 David Greilsammer founded the Suedama Ensemble in New York.
 He recorded with this orchestra several albums, all dedicated to Mozart - a composer that he has been passionate about all his life.
 He was also appointed to the role of Music Director of the Geneva Chamber Orchestra in 2009.

 Since 2013, David Greilsammer has served as Music and Artistic Director of the Geneva Camerata, an orchestra that presents eclectic multidisciplinary projects, in Switzerland and around the world.
 Swiss journalist Jean-Philippe Rapp is the President of the orchestra’s board.
 With the Geneva Camerata, David Greilsammer has performed at the Berlin Philharmonie, Hamburg Elbphilharmonie, 92nd Street Y in New York, Théâtre des Champs-Elysées in Paris, Musashino Hall in Tokyo, Sala São Paulo, Teatro Solis in Montevideo and the Seoul Arts Center.

 Since 2022, David Greilsammer also serves as Chief Conductor and Music Director of the Medellín Philharmonic Orchestra in Colombia.

 As a conductor and pianist, David Greilsammer has appeared with the BBC Philharmonic Orchestra, the San Francisco Symphony, Orchestre Philharmonique de Radio France, Hamburg Symphony Orchestra, the Tokyo Metropolitan Symphony Orchestra, the Mozarteum Orchestra Salzburg, the Mexico National Symphony Orchestra, the Hong Kong Philharmonic Orchestra, La Verdi Orchestra in Milano, the Beijing National Symphony Orchestra, and the Jerusalem Symphony Orchestra.

 David Greilsammer's recitals - always featuring innovative and ground-breaking programmes - have been presented at the Amsterdam Concertgebouw, Salle Pleyel in Paris, Mostly Mozart Festival in New York, Ravinia Festival in Chicago, Kennedy Center in Washington D.C, Hong Kong City Hall Concert Hall in Hong Kong, Shanghai Oriental Art Center, CENART in Mexico City, the Verdi Auditorium in Milano, the Picasso Museum in Malaga, Centro Cultural de Belém in Lisbon, and the Israeli Opera House.